abmazhr/lets_talk/README.md

 - user registration (username & password)
 - see all the system's online users
-- ability to send message (text) to any online user
+- ability to send message (text) to all online users
-- notify immediately if a user got a message from another user (real-time communication)
+- notify immediately when a new message come from another user(s) (real-time communication)
 - no persistence of messages for any user on the backend side

 # Current Desired Architecture State